-- the scope, progress, results, and costs of product discovery, preclinical studies and clinical trials for our product candidates and any required companion devices; - the scope, progress, results, costs, prioritization, and number of our research and development programs; - the progress and status of our strategic collaborations, including any research and development costs for which we are responsible, our collaborators' willingness and ability to approve desirable budgets for research and development costs for which they are responsible, the potential exercise by our collaboration partners of any options to develop or license certain products and product candidates that they might have, our potential receipt of future milestone payments and royalties from our collaboration partners, and any decisions by our collaborators to exercise their rights to terminate a collaboration in whole or in part;

-- the extent to which we are obligated to reimburse, or entitled to reimbursement of, preclinical development and clinical trial costs, or the achievement of milestones or occurrence of other developments that trigger payments, under any other collaboration agreement to which we might become a party; - the costs, timing and outcome of regulatory review of our product candidates; - our ability to establish and maintain collaboration, distribution, or other marketing arrangements for our product candidates on favorable terms, if at all; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; - the extent to which we acquire or in-license other product candidates and technologies, including any intellectual property associated with such candidates or technologies, or acquire or invest in other businesses; - the costs of advancing our manufacturing capabilities and securing manufacturing arrangements for precommercial and commercial production; - the level of product sales by us or our collaborators from any product candidates for which we obtain marketing approval in the future; - the costs of operating as a public company, meeting applicable financial, regulatory and quality control standards, fulfilling healthcare compliance requirements, and maintaining adequate product, clinical trial and directors' and officers' liability insurance coverage; and - the costs of establishing or contracting for sales, manufacturing, marketing, distribution, and other commercialization capabilities if we obtain regulatory approvals to market our product candidates.
+- the scope, progress, results, and costs of product discovery, preclinical studies and clinical trials for our product candidates and any required companion devices; - the scope, progress, results, costs, prioritization, and number of our research and development programs; - the progress and status of our strategic collaborations and licensing agreements, including any research and development costs for which we are responsible, our collaborators' or licensors' willingness and ability to approve desirable budgets for research and development costs for which they are responsible, the potential exercise by our collaboration partners or licensees of any options to develop or license certain products and product candidates, capsids or other technologies that they might have, our potential receipt of future milestone payments and royalties from our collaboration partners or licensors, and any decisions by our collaborators or licensors to exercise their rights to terminate a collaboration or licensing agreement in whole or in part; - the extent to which we are obligated to reimburse, or entitled to reimbursement of, preclinical development and clinical trial costs, or the achievement of milestones or occurrence of other developments that trigger payments, under any other collaboration agreement to which we might become a party; - the costs, timing and outcome of regulatory review of our product candidates; - our ability to establish and maintain collaboration, distribution, or other marketing arrangements for our product candidates on favorable terms, if at all; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; - the extent to which we acquire or in-license other product candidates and technologies, including any intellectual property associated with such candidates or technologies, acquire or invest in other businesses, or out-license our product candidates, capsids or other technologies; - the costs of advancing our manufacturing capabilities and securing manufacturing arrangements for precommercial and commercial production; - the level of product sales by us or our collaborators from any product candidates for which we obtain marketing approval in the future; - the costs of operating as a public company, meeting applicable financial, regulatory and quality control standards, fulfilling healthcare compliance requirements, and maintaining adequate product, clinical trial and directors' and officers' liability insurance coverage; and - the costs of establishing or contracting for sales, manufacturing, marketing, distribution, and other commercialization capabilities if we obtain regulatory approvals to market our product candidates.

 Identifying potential product candidates and conducting preclinical studies and clinical trials is a time-consuming, expensive and uncertain process that takes years to complete.
 We may never generate the necessary data or results required to obtain marketing approval and achieve product sales.
 In addition, our product candidates, if approved, may not achieve commercial success.
-Our product revenues, if any, and any commercial milestone payments or royalty payments under our collaboration agreements, will be derived from sales of products that may not be commercially available for many years, if at all.
+Our product revenues, if any, and any commercial milestone payments or royalty payments under our collaboration or licensing agreements, will be derived from sales of products that may not be commercially available for many years, if at all.
 Accordingly, we will need to continue to rely on additional financing and business development transactions to achieve our business objectives.
 Adequate additional financing may not be available to us on acceptable terms, or at all.